United States Regiments & Batteries > New YorkInfantry

 November 4

-Organized at New York City under Colonel Richard C. Enright, Lieutenant Colonel Henry Fowler and Major Thomas Lynch as part of Meagher’s Irish Brigade.
+The 63rd New York Infantry Regiment was organized at New York City under the command of Colonel Richard C. Enright, Lieutenant Colonel Henry Fowler and Major Thomas Lynch as part of Meagher’s Irish Brigade.

 November 30 Attached to Meagher’s Brigade, Sumner’s Division, Army of the Potomac for duty in the Defenses of Washington